The Sunk Cost Fallacy Examples and How They Silently Steal Happiness

 For human beings, memory and recall are some of our greatest survival tools.
 This is known as Adaptive memory.
 It is extremely beneficial to survival to remember where predators and food are more likely to be.

-Those individuals that did not acquire that skill were obviously at a disadvantage and removed from the gene pool at higher rates.
+Those individuals who did not acquire that skill were obviously at a disadvantage and removed from the gene pool at higher rates.

 The prospect of loss motivates us more than the possibility of gain.
 The sunk cost fallacy seems to be woven into our DNA.
 How many birds would have to be in the bush before we regularly risk running into Lions to gain the extra meals?

-Are we more risk and loss averse than reasonable?
+Are we more risk-averse than reasonable?
 Do we think more about what we have to lose than the possibility of enormous gain when factoring in any exchange?
 That seems to be the case.
 Human beings tend not to treat loss and gain equally.

 The risk of loss aversion becomes real but can also be irrational.

-The gain must be many times greater than the loss to be worth the risk in the mind of most lottery players.
+The gain must be many times greater than the loss to be worth the risk in the minds of most lottery players.

-This actually would yield fewer winnings for high jackpots, not more as lottery players believe.
-The person living from paycheck to paycheck can use 20 million dollars just as much as they can use 800 million.
+This actually would yield fewer winnings for high jackpots, not more, as lottery players believe.
+The person living paycheck to paycheck can use $ 20 million just as much as they can use $ 800 million.

-The person living from paycheck to paycheck can use 20 million dollars just as much as they can use 800 million.
-The numbers work out the same but less adverse human beings don’t see it that way.
+The person living paycheck to paycheck can use $ 20 million just as much as they can use $ 800 million.
+The numbers work out the same, but less adverse human beings don’t see it that way.

 The sunk loss fallacy works the same way in the human mind.
-The risk of loss past cost outweighs the possibility of gain and causes a person not to act more likely to ensure a loss.
+The risk of loss beyond cost outweighs the possibility of gain, making a person more likely to incur a loss.

 Hoping a situation will get better is almost always a losing strategy.